-Has NALF Fentress tested its water for PFAS?
+Has NALF Fentress Tested its water for PFAS?

-Yes.
-In December 2020 samples were collected from Building 100.
+NALF Fentress tested samples in December 2023.
+Those samples were collected from Building 26.

-We are pleased to report that drinking water testing results were below the Method Reporting Limit (MRL) for all 18 PFAS compounds covered by the sampling method, including PFOA and PFOS.
-This means that PFAS were not detected in your water system.
-In accordance with DoD policy, the water system will be resampled every three years for your continued protection.
+We are pleased to report that drinking water testing results for all 29 PFAS covered by the sampling method, including the six regulated PFAS, were not detected in your water system.